The Authority Role-Playing Game

 The Authority Role-Playing Game is a role-playing game published by Guardians of Order in 2004.
+It was written by Jesse Scoble, John Chambers, John Snead, and Matt Forbeck.

 Description

 The Authority Role-Playing Game is based on Warren Ellis's The Authority comic book.
 The game uses Silver Age Sentinels as a foundation, but features a much higher power level, and uses twelve-sided dice (d12) as its main action resolution.

 Publication history

 The Authority Role-Playing Game was published by Guardians of Order in 2004.